lifecompartmentalized/lifecompartmentalized.github.io/content/posts/amnesia.md

 Within full amnesia, I seem to exhibit two types.
 The first is when I experience a discrete jump in my awareness when I switch between compartments where I have no idea what was happening just before the switch.
 This causes an obvious jump in my awareness, and may make it more noticeable that I have amnesia.
 I might find myself, all of a sudden, in a different room than I remember being in just a second ago, when in reality another part had moved me to that room outside of my awareness[^5].
 I experienced this when I was younger[^2], but not as much as I've gotten older.
 Now, I more so seem to have a sliding-window type memory---rather than a discrete jump in awareness, my memory of what happened gradually disappears over several minutes after a switch.
 This leads to a perceived smoother transition between parts, making my memory loss less obvious to me.

 [^5]: Thankfully, I have never had a full dissociative fugue where I end up in an entirely different location than I was before.
-Most of my dissociative episodes occur at home, so the scariest thing might be I realize I was on the couch in my living room when I thought I was in the kitchen.
+Most of my dissociative episodes occur at home, so the scariest thing might be I find myself hiding under the blanets of my bed when I thought I was in my kitchen.
 [^2]: This, along with other symptoms, led to me receiving a dissociative disorder diagnosis as a pre-teen.

-Another type of amnesia that some people with dissociative disorders report[^3] is emotional amnesia, where they remember the events of what happened when they're in a different compartment, but don't have the associated emotions attached with that memory.
-I believe I experience this too, but because of the structure of my DID, I believe almost all of my memories do not have associated emotions attached to them[^6].
-This seems to be my normal memory, so for me the distinction between experiencing emotional amnesia or having a "normal" memory isn't clear.
-I don't believe I often experience strong emotions[^4], though, so I'm not sure if I'm experiencing some sort of amnesia or if I just don't have the associated emotions to encode in my memories.
-[^4]: I don't remember what I don't remember, so maybe I do experience strong emotions more than I think; I'm honestly not sure.
-[^3]: I learned about this from r/DID and r/OSDD on Reddit
-[^6]: Also, most, if not all, of my memories seem to be in third person, even if they aren't trauma related.
-This may be why I don't have the first-person perspective of emotion attached to them.

-Regardless of the type of amnesia I experience, I definitely do experience a shuffling of memories---I do not have a continuous, linear understanding of my life.
+Regardless of the type of amnesia I experience, I experience shuffling of memories and time jumps---I do not have a continuous, linear understanding of my life.
 For example, it may be hard for me to differentiate what occurred last week vs what occurred years ago, and sometimes things that occurred months ago feel more current to me than things that occurred even yesterday.
 As always, this seems to be justified by my understanding of how I operate---if I'm in a compartment of memory that was last active a few months ago, those memories are more at the forefront of my awareness than memories formed in a different compartment yesterday.
+This leads to a lot of confusing experiences, like looking out of my window and expecting it to be winter but seeing that it's actually summer, or all of a sudden noticing that the furniture in my apartment has moved from what I last remember, or looking at my plants and being amazed by how much they had grown because I remembered them being much smaller.
+These sorts of experiences occur on an a weekly to daily basis for me.

 I'm still early on in my DID discovery journey, so my understanding of my amnesia will likely change over time as I learn more about how I operate.
 The way I experience amnesia seems to be more nuanced than what I have described here thus far, but I haven't formulated the words to fully describe these experiences yet.